 Navigating the science behind climate change and the actions which individuals can take to reduce their carbon footprint can be daunting for young people and adults alike.
 Climate Ready Classrooms is a free accredited course on climate change and carbon literacy designed for young people aged 14–17 years.

-Young Reporters Scotland encourages 8-26 year olds to investigate and report on the environmental and sustainability issues through photos, articles, or videos.
-Perfect complement to Eco-Schools for individual pupils.
+Young Reporters Scotland encourages 8-25 year olds to investigate and report on the environmental and sustainability issues through photos, articles, or films.
+Perfect complement to Eco-Schools for individual pupils or as a class.